Burgers cooked sous-vide are extremely juicy and evenly cooked.

 - Following precise temperature and time charts gives you the ability to get exactly the result you want.

-- Instructions for finishing the chicken in the pan or on the grill offer maximum flexibility on browning and crisping the burger before serving.
+- Instructions for finishing the burger in the pan or on the grill offer maximum flexibility on browning and crisping it before serving.

 - Kosher salt and freshly ground black pepper

-- 2 tablespoons vegetable oil (if finishing on stovetop)
+- 1 tablespoon vegetable oil (if finishing on stovetop)

 - 4 soft hamburger buns, lightly toasted